careBT/carebt_core/docs/tutorial/understanding_contingeny-handler.rst

 and fixes the ``AddTwoNumbersActionWithFailures``.
 Thus, the sequence execution conntinues with ``PrintNumberAction``.
 The next execution demonstrates the case when the sum of the two input parameters is greater than ten.
 In this case the ``fix_large_result`` contingency-handler-function is executed which removes all child nodes and add two new ones.
+The last three runs show, how the execution of the contingency handlers is documented by the contingency-history.